rhashimoto/httpcore5-reset-repro/README.md

   * https://localhost:8443/mjpeg

-  These URLs should display an infinite sequence of JPEG images, but only the HTTP server succeeds in this while the browser disconnects from the HTTPS server and the server logs an exception.
+  These URLs should display an infinite sequence of JPEG images, but only the HTTP server succeeds in this.
+On the HTTPS server the browser disconnects and the server logs an exception.

 # Acknowledgements